How to Make Time to Make Art

 - Leave your art out and in progress, it will tempt you to continue.

 - Create an inspiration cork board – Pinterest is great, but making a real-life, tactile inspiration board with actual pictures, quotes, and pieces of art you can touch will inspire you in a totally different way.

 - Do a challenge.
 Paint every day for 10 minutes for the next 30 days.
 Practice lettering every day for a week.
-Join the challenges we are doing on Mindful Art Studio’s Facebook group, Creative Self-Care.
+Join Mindful Art Studio’s Facebook group, Mindful Art.
 Create a challenge for yourself that gets you far enough out of your comfort zone that you grow and build skills, but not so far out that you get discouraged and stop.
-After taking Lisa Congdon’s Idea Generation class, I was reminded of how helpful a challenge is for getting you past the inner critic’s complaints and into a creative groove.
+I was recently reminded of how helpful a challenge is for getting you past the inner critic’s complaints and into a creative groove.
 This will help you to make time to make art.

 - Look for inspiration daily.
 Look for inspiration in your doggie, in the sunset, and in the mischievous way your sister’s lip curls up in a smile.
 Be a receptacle for creative ideas, sounds, and images.
 Let them roll around in your subconscious.
 This is creative and mindful all at once.
 This is living like an artist.